 Operating activities.
 Due to the seasonal nature of the Partnership's business, cash flows from operating activities are generally greatest during the second and third fiscal quarters when customers pay for propane consumed during the heating-season months.
 Conversely, operating cash flows are generally at their lowest levels during the first and fourth fiscal quarters when the Partnership's investment in working capital, principally accounts receivable and inventories, is generally greatest.
-The Partnership may use its credit agreement to satisfy its seasonal operating cash flow needs.
+The Partnership may use its Credit Agreement to satisfy its seasonal operating cash flow needs.

-Cash flow used to fund operating activities was \$103 million in the 2021 three-month period compared to cash provided by operating activities of \$26 million in the prior-year period.
-Cash flow from operating activities before changes in operating working capital was \$93 million in the 2021 three-month period compared to \$133 million in the prior-year period.
-Cash used to fund changes in operating working capital was \$196 million in the 2021 three-month period compared to \$107 million in the 2020 three-month period.
-This increase reflects, among other things, an increase in cash required to fund changes in accounts receivable and inventories.
-Additionally, the 2021 three-month period includes \$38 million of cash collateral repaid to derivative counterparties.
-The impact of commodity price volatility and increasing supply chain costs are pervasive throughout these changes in working capital.
+Cash flow provided by operating activities was \$105 million in the 2022 six-month period compared to \$146 million in the 2021 six-month period.
+Cash flow from operating activities before changes in operating working capital was \$305 million in the 2022 six-month period compared to \$361 million in the prior-year period.
+The lower cash flow from operating activities before changes in working capital principally reflects the lower operating results in the 2022 six-month period.
+Cash used to fund changes in operating working capital was \$200 million in the 2022 six-month period compared to \$215 million in the 2021 six-month period.
+This decrease reflects, among other things, a decrease in cash required to fund changes in inventories, other current assets and other current liabilities.
+These decreases were partially offset by an increase in cash required to fund changes in accounts payable as well as cash collateral repayments to derivative counterparties of \$12 million compared to cash collateral receipts of \$4 million in the prior-year period.
+The impacts of commodity price volatility and increasing supply chain costs are pervasive throughout these changes in working capital.

 Investing activities.
 Investing activity cash flow principally comprises expenditures for property, plant and equipment, cash paid for acquisitions of businesses and proceeds from disposals of assets.
-Cash flow used by investing activities was \$28 million in the 2021 three-month period compared with \$23 million in the prior-year period.
-The Partnership spent \$35 million for property, plant and equipment in the 2021 three-month period compared to \$27 million in the 2020 three-month period.
+Cash flow used by investing activities was \$58 million in the 2022 six-month period compared with \$48 million in the prior-year period.
+This increase was primarily driven by an increase in capital expenditures during the 2022 six-month period.
+The Partnership spent \$71 million for property, plant and equipment in the 2022 six-month period compared to \$57 million in the 2021 six-month period.

 Financing activities.
 Financing activity cash flow principally comprises cash contributions and distributions, issuances and repayments of long-term debt, and short-term borrowings/repayments.
-Cash provided by financing activities was \$121 million in the 2021 three-month period compared to \$20 million in the prior-year period.
-This increase is primarily attributable to a cash contribution received by the Partnership in the 2021 three-month period.
-This cash contribution was used, in part, to support short-term liquidity targets during the 2021 three-month period.
+Cash used by financing activities was \$54 million in the 2022 six-month period compared to \$94 million in the prior-year period.
+This decrease is primarily attributable to a cash contribution received by the Partnership and lower cash distributions paid during the 2022 six-month period.
+The decrease in cash used by financing activities was partially offset by higher repayments on the Credit Agreement during the 2022 six-month period and the absence of a contribution related to a common control transaction received in the 2021 six-month period.